Vritra-Networks/vritra-networks.github.io/index.md

 I've always felt that coming up with a name that gelled with me was the first step towards setting up my own firm, but for a long time I couldn't come up with anything.
 Then one day sometime in April or May 2020 this name popped into my head and luckily the domain names etc. were available so I started using it everywhere.

 # What about the name?
 The name "Vritra Networks" is a twist on the name of the network monitoring company [ThousandEyes](https://www.thousandeyes.com/).
-Non-Indians may not be aware of it but the name Thousand Eyes is a reference to the King of Gods Indra.
-I am not sure if the founders of ThousandEyes had this in mind, but considering they are Indians I'd say it's a safe bet.
-It's a cool name in that it has a mythological reference and also a technical one in terms of what their product does.
+Non-Indians may not be aware of it but the name Thousand Eyes is a reference to Indra, the King of Gods.
+I am not sure if the founders of ThousandEyes had this in mind, but considering they are Indians I'd say it's a safe bet to think so.
+It's a cool name in that it has a mythological reference and also technically relevant in terms of what their product does.

 # Who is Indra?
 Indra is the King of Gods in Hindu mythology.